-Digital Assistant space is becoming more competitive – Now Apple has also made its way that could take on Amazon’s Echo.
-According to some reports Apple is developing a brand new language API that could power the upcoming Echo-Competitor and Google Home.
+The Digital Assistant space is becoming more competitive – Now, Apple has also made its way that could take on Amazon’s Echo.
+According to some reports, Apple is developing a brand new language API that could power the upcoming Echo-Competitor and Google Home.

-To understand competitive edge of the product the company has been testing VocalIQ against Siri, Echo from Amazon, Google Now and Cortana by Microsoft and VocalIQ has proved to be vastly superior in dealing with complex natural language queries.
-In case of other assistant like Hound, Siri would make you start the search session over again, like human VocalIQ remembers all the things.
+To understand the competitive edge of the product the company has been testing VocalIQ against Siri, Echo from Amazon, Google Now and Cortana by Microsoft and VocalIQ has proved to be vastly superior in dealing with complex natural language queries.
+In the case of other assistants like Hound, Siri would make you start the search session over again like human VocalIQ remembers all the things.
 It also figures out the exact voice what you are saying from the noise in an environment.

 Since there is no official confirmation from Apple we need to wait until Apple’s reported plan to launch the product either later this year or at some point next year.

 Get Techgenyz’s roundup delivered to your inbox curated with the most important for you that keeps you updated about the future tech, mobile, space, gaming, business and more.